Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights

-The Jacksonville Jaguars (0-4) bring a four-game losing streak into a matchup against the Tennessee Titans (2-2) on Sunday, October 10, 2021 at TIAA Bank Field.
-Tennessee is a 4.5-point favorite in the game.
-The over/under is 48.5 in this matchup.
+The Jacksonville Jaguars (0-4) are an underdog by 4.5 points as they aim to stop a four-game skid in a matchup against the Tennessee Titans (2-2) on Sunday, October 10, 2021 at TIAA Bank Field.
+The contest's point total is set at 48.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.